 Save money with doors (instead of drawers)

 Slide-out drawers are expensive.
-If you can’t afford them now, install adjustable or slide-out shelves and add the drawers later.
+If you can’t afford them now, install adjustable or slide-out shelves and add the built in closet drawers later.
 If you want to conceal items, adding doors (as we did) is less expensive than buying a block of drawers, and lets you instantly see the contents of a shelf.

 Use accessories strategically

 Choose accessories to complement your lifestyle.
 Don’t buy a jewelry insert for your drawer if you like to store your earrings on a shelf.
 If you often hunt for a certain belt or tie, then a hanging belt and tie organizer is a smart buy.

 Attach an extra tower panel to the closet side walls and cut your shelving 1/2 in. shorter to attach to the panel.
 The predrilled holes in the panels will allow you to easily move or add shelves and accessories to customize the closet now and in the future.